magne4000/quassel-webserver/README.md

 ####
 File `settings.js` can be modified to specify default quasselcore `host` and `port`.
 If `forcedefault` is set to `true`, `host` and `port` will not be editable on client side.
+If `prefixpath` is not empty, the webserver will not be accessible at https://server:64443/ but at https://server:64443`prefixpath`/;

 ### Usage
 See the output of the command `node app.js --help`